 Figure out your repayment budget

 Next, decide how much money you can dedicate to paying off your credit card debt each month.
 To maximize your interest savings, you’ll want to make substantial progress toward paying down your consolidated balance during the introductory APR period.
-So you should plan to make well above the minimum payment while your introductory offer is in effect.
+You should plan to make well above the minimum payment while your introductory offer is in effect.

 Some great budgeting apps are available to help you figure out a financial plan, but you can also do it the good old-fashioned way.
 Look at your monthly income and subtract how much you spend on necessities like rent, utilities and food, as well as other debt payments, like student loans or car payments.
 The portion of your income left over is the amount you have available to repay your credit card debt.